lxg/l10n/README.md

 npx l10n extract
 ```

-Assuming you have `"locales" : ["de-DE", "fr-FR"]`, the above command will create or update the catalogs for German and French.
-Catalogs reside in the `./l10n` directory.
+Assuming you are using the configuration from the above example, the extractor will create or update the catalogs for German and French.
+Catalogs would be stored in the `./l10n` directory.
 So after running the command for the first time, you will find the new files `./l10n/de-DE.po` and `./l10n/fr-FR.po` in your project.
 Don’t forget to put them under version control.

 The `*.po` files can be given to a human translator or be run through a translation tool which supports this format (there are lots of them).
 After the `.po` files have been updated, we can create the JSON translation tables.